The Future of Cannabis: What Happens After Rescheduling?

 - 3 min read

-On December 18, 2025, the U.S. President signed and executive order to expedite the Rescheduling of Cannabis from a Schedule I substance to a Schedule III.
+On December 18, 2025, the U.S. President signed an executive order to expedite the rescheduling of cannabis from a Schedule I substance to a Schedule III.

 So, what happens now?